 The Problem With Appealing on Your Own Denial Letter

 Further, you will have very limited arguments going forward in federal district court.
 You can’t bring new evidence out in federal district court.
-The only thing that you can do in federal district court is to rely on the administrative record that you created in your appeal within the insurance company in your appeal.
+The only thing that you can do in federal district court is to rely on the administrative record.
+This is what you create in your appeal within the insurance company in your appeal.

 Now, alternatively, there are some policies that will give you two levels of administrative appeals.

-If that is your policy, then you have two bites at the apple to take your administrative appeal and to fill the administrative record with information that supports your claim for long-term disability.
+If that is your policy, then you have two bites at the apple.
+You have two chances to take your administrative appeal and to fill the administrative record with information that supports your claim for long-term disability.
 But if you don’t do it right the first time, then you’re essentially waiting an entire year for nothing.

 Do it right the first time, hire an attorney to appeal your denial letter.